Autism Spectrum Disorder (ASD)

 If you’re an adult wanting to visit Novita’s Autism Diagnostic Service, an individualised process will be developed for you to determine if you are living on the autism spectrum or not.

 You won’t need a referral from a GP or other health professional to make an appointment with our Autism Diagnostic Service.
-Just make an enquiry now or call 1300 668 482 for more information.
+You can Register for services now, make an enquiry or call 1300 668 482 for more information.

 Medicare rebates may be available for you if you get a referral from a paediatrician – but only going through a paediatrician can provide this, not a GP.
 So visiting a paediatrician before coming to Novita may be a good idea, especially if you need some financial support.

-However, we’re happy for you to contact us directly.
+However, we’re happy for you to contact us directly or register for Novita services now.
 Putting an extra step in the process can sometimes delay it.

 Check the NDIS website for more information about the Scheme, including eligibility criteria.